-Part 1 Reflection of Research Talk – The Infrastructure of Hate: How Online Networks Are Manipulated and Exploited by Right-Wing Extremist (by Dr. Julia R. DeCook)
+Reflection of Research Talk Part 1/3- The Infrastructure of Hate: How Online Networks Are Manipulated and Exploited by Right-Wing Extremists (Guest lecture by Dr. Julia R. DeCook)

 By: Paola Molina 2/5/2020